-- LBEG / oil and natural gas in the Federal Republic of Germany - Bundesverband Erdgas, Erdöl und Geoenergie e.V. / statistical report
+- LBEG / oil and natural gas in the Federal Republic of Germany - Bundesverband Erdgas, Erdöl und Geoenergie e.
+V. / statistical report

-The reports are publicly available for downloading on the respective website.
+The reports are on each website and freely available for the public to download.

-Based on the selected key indicators and using the data from the publicly available documents above, the development of extraction royalties for oil and natural gas appear plausible for the period under review.
+Based on the selected key indicators and using the data from the above publicly available documents, the development of extraction royalties for oil and natural gas appear plausible for the period under review.